 is in possession of a Fidelity Fund certificate (bold, our emphasis).

 Finally, role players in the property sector have been consolidated under the term “Property Practitioner” while keeping their distinct roles, including property developers and property managers, apart from estate agents.

-At Van Deventer & Van Deventer Incorporated we assist with property transfers, property law disputes amongst a wide array.
+At Van Deventer & Van Deventer Incorporated, our conveyancing attorneys assist with property transfers, property law disputes amongst a wide array.
 Our sister company Phoenix Bonds assists with bond origination and bridge financing.